 Who is eligible for 100 VA Disability pay?
 The general rule is that if you have a service-connected disability, you are eligible for VA Disability Benefits.
-However, the Veterans Administration has thousands of regulations than can govern your claim.
+However, the Veterans Administration has thousands of regulations that can govern your claim.
 We highly suggest you speak with a Veterans Disability Benefits Lawyer and find out if you are eligible.
 There is never a cost to talk to Woods & Woods law firm about your eligibility.

 How does the VA determine whether I’m 100 VA Disability?
 Basically the Veterans Administration is going to look at the severity of your mental and physical conditions and give them a VA Disability rating.
 Then the Veterans Administration is going to total up all your ratings and give you a final rating.
 However, please note that you must look to the combined rating table to determine your final VA Disability rating – a 10% and a 10% don’t equal 20%.

 What if I can’t work or have accommodations at work?
 Not sure if you can reach a 100 VA Disability rating?
 If your service-connected conditions prevent you from keeping or obtaining meaningful employment, you might be eligible for TDIU Benefits.
 These are VA Disability benefits designed for veterans with employment issues.

 How to apply for 100 percent VA Disability benefits.

 Gather up all your medical evidence.
 The key to obtaining 100 VA Disability is to have the medical evidence to prove you are entitled.
 We can’t stress enough how important it is to have medical documentation of your impairments.
 If you are not currently treating with a doctor and do not have medical documentation, it is less likely you will receive 100 percent Veterans Benefits.
 The Veterans Administration will accept VA doctors and non-VA doctors reports and files.